AaronP69/EC2-server/ec2-windows-instance.md

 - Configure Instance Details (Not required)
 - Add storage if needed
 - Add tag instance (at least instance name)
-- Configure Security Group to enable http request on port 80 for windows choose ip range (0.0.0.0/0 for all network)
+- Configure Security Group to enable http, https and rdp connection for windows choose ip range (0.0.0.0/0 for all network)
 - Add key pair to be able to remotly login to the machine (automatic download)
 - Launch Instance